Susan-Paudel/Activity-lifecycle-and-state/README.md

 ![btn Clicked](ScreenshotAndRecord/afterButtonIsclicked.png)

-**This above screenshot show the second page with ten product button when the shop button is clicked it will redirect to second Activity or page**
+**This above screenshot show the second page with ten product button when the shop button is clicked it will redirect to previous Activity or page**

 ### Item button is clicked